Brighton: Can the Seagulls keep pace at the top end of the Premier League as they prepare to face Tottenham this weekend?

 Trossard was the first visiting player since 2008 to score a first-half brace at Anfield in the league, before then becoming the first Brighton player ever to net a top-flight hat-trick.
 Opposing players simply don't score trebles at Anfield, although again akin to Arsenal's history in fixtures against Liverpool, Andrey Arshavin would argue otherwise.

+Pascal Gross vs United, Alexis Mac Allister in a 5-2 thrashing of Leicester and most recently Trossard's masterclass at Anfield.
+All have been consistently impressive.

 A continuation of such form would be remarkable, despite the squad's solid foundations and the club's shrewd recruitment strategy.
-De Zerbi has indeed inherited a talented bunch but finds himself once again in at the deep end on his home debut this weekend.
+De Zerbi has indeed inherited a polished outfit but finds himself once again in at the deep end on his home debut this weekend.
 On Saturday, the former Shakhtar Donetsk coach goes up against compatriot Antonio Conte, live on Sky Sports.
 Another test of Brighton's stamina.

 They are unbeaten in their last seven at the Amex and are looking to win three consecutive home league games for the first time since 2019, a run that included a 3-0 win over Spurs.
 Should they replicate that scoreline things really would get tasty, although October presents a particularly unkind set of fixtures.